mapzen/metroextractor-cities/README.md

 Pull Requests
 -------------
-* update cities.json and submit a pull request.
+* update cities.json and submit a pull request
-* it is not necessary to update cities.geojson, as it will be generated automatically after your pull request is merged.
+* it is not necessary to update cities.geojson, as it will be generated automatically after your pull request is merged
 * make sure that the bounding box of the city you're adding falls within the upper level bounding box for the continent you're placing it in

 License and Authors